 My first tip to help you bond with a baby you aren’t nursing is to try babywearing.
 Babywearing is wonderful because it helps keep that close contact with you your baby deeply craves.

-There are so many studies that show how beneficial physical contact is for a baby’s health and even brain development, like this source points out.
+There are so many studies that show how beneficial physical contact is for a baby’s health and even brain development.

 Baby’s who are worn often cry less, gain weight more consistently and maintain a more stable heart rate and body temperature – just to name a few.